Department of Nutrition

-Jeanie Subach is a Registered Dietitian, Board Certified Sports Specialist Dietitian, and faculty member in the department of Nutrition at West Chester University.
-In this position she is the advisor to the Student Dietetic Association, and Nutrition Director for Campabilites, a camp for visually impaired students.
-She earned a B.S in Home Economics, and a Masters in Nutrition Education from Immaculata University.
-Jeanie is completing her doctoral studies in Educational Leadership and Management at Capella University, and will start her dissertation on the impact of nutrition intervention on young adults with cognitive and/or physical disabilities was completed with the Adapted Physical Activity program at the university.
+Jeanie Subach is a Registered Dietitian, Board Certified Sports Specialist Dietitian, and faculty member in the Department of Nutrition at West Chester University.
+In this position, she is the advisor to the Student Dietetic Association and Nutrition Director for Campabilites, a camp for visually impaired students.
+She earned a B.S in Home Economics and a Masters in Nutrition Education from Immaculata University.
+Jeanie completed her doctoral studies in Educational Leadership and Management at Capella University.
+Her dissertation on the impact of nutrition intervention on young adults with cognitive and/or physical disabilities was completed with the Adapted Physical Activity program at the university.

-Jeanie has been the sports nutritionist for the Philadelphia 76’ers since 1989.
-She held the role of team nutritionist for the Philadelphia Eagles under coach Andy Reid from 1999-2013, and for the Philadelphia Flyers from 1989 to 1997.
+Jeanie is the sports nutritionist for the Philadelphia 76’ers, starting with the team in 1989.
+She held the role of team nutritionist for the Philadelphia Eagles under coach Andy Reid from 1999-2013 and for the Philadelphia Flyers from 1989 to 1997.
 Jeanie acts as the nutrition preceptor for the Sports Medicine Fellows in the Crozer Keystone Sport Medicine fellowship program.
 She is on the editorial review board for the publication The Physician and Sports Medicine.